thesimplekid/manage-relay-users/README.md

 # gRPC Extensions for nostr-rs-relay

 gRPC authz server for [nostr-rs-rely](https://github.com/scsibug/nostr-rs-relay).
 Admits events based on whether they have been allowed by the relay admin.

+## Managing Users

+### Via Nostr

 The admin(s) can update accounts by publishing an `kind` 4242 event with an allow tag where index 0 is "allow" followed by the list of hex pubkeys, and a "deny" tag of the same format.
-Or by posting to the http endpoint (unimplemented)

 For now this is not in a NIP if there is interest it can be more formalized.